-Transrectal scanning can be carried out from 25 days.
-Faeces are removed from the rectum and the lubricated 5 or 7.5 MHz linear transducer is advanced gently until it is adjacent to the reproductive tract.
-Initially the animal should be examined in a standing position, which is generally less stressful for the animal, but if the uterus is not identifiable the doe can be placed in dorsal recumbency.
+position, which is generally less stressful for the animal, but if the uterus is not identifiable, the doe can be placed in dorsal recumbency.

-Foetal viability can be evaluated during ultrasonographic examination, the presence of fetal movement or heartbeat indicating a live fetus.
-The fetal heart beat can be detected 35 days into the pregnancy by transabdominal ultrasonography (earlier by transrectal ultrasonography).
-Lack of echogenicity of amniotic fluid, the proper amount of fluid for the gestational stage and normal foetal posture and movement are signs of a healthy fetus.
+Fetal viability can be evaluated during ultrasonographic examination, the presence of fetal movement or heartbeat indicating a live fetus.
+The fetal heartbeat can be detected 35 days into the pregnancy by transabdominal ultrasonography (earlier by transrectal ultrasonography).
+Lack of echogenicity of amniotic fluid, the proper amount of fluid for the gestational stage and normal fetal posture and movement are signs of a healthy fetus.
 Fetal size incompatible with the expected gestational age may indicate earlier fetal death, as may increased fluid echogenicity, 'floating' membranes, collapsed fetal posture and failure to detect a heartbeat or fetal movement.
 Hyperechogenicity of the cotyledons is a common finding in a non-viable pregnancy.

 Age determination is most accurately carried out early in gestation.
-Gestational age can be subjectively assessed based on size of the fetus and cotyledons, or the size of the amniotic vesicle in early gestation.
-Between 40 and 100 days, the length of the fetuses and the fetal head width or biparietal diameter (BPD) correlate closely with gestational age (see Table 1.8 and Figure 1.2).
+Gestational age can be subjectively assessed based on the size of the fetus and cotyledons, or the size of the amniotic vesicle in early gestation.
+Between 40 and 100 days, the length of the fetuses and the fetal head width or biparietal diameter (BPD) correlate closely with gestational age (Table 1.8 and Figure 1.2).
 Later in pregnancy, the variation in size of fetuses is too great to permit accurate age determination.